aaryatopiwala/scarab/docs/running-scarab.md

 > Note: before running Scarab, please ensure that you have installed all required software packed shown on the [system requirements](system_requirements.md) page.
+> Additionally, make sure that PIN_ROOT is set to the path of the folder containing pin.exe

 We will start off by running the ```qsort``` example on Scarab.